workframers/artemis/doc/08_the_network_chain.md

 sending the request to your GraphQL server.
 For example, a network step might send the request via an HTTP client or WebSocket connection, or it could do something like log the request to the console or add an auth token.

+_It's important to consider that all Artemis queries require a client and all clients require a network chain.
+By default Artemis comes with an http-based network chain, which will cover in the sections below._

 ## Creating a Network Chain